The Good, the Bad and the Ugly: Plot

 In the American Southwest during the Civil War, a mercenary known as "Angel Eyes" interrogates a former Confederate soldier to learn the alias of a man who stole a stash of Confederate gold.
-The soldier, Stevens, reveals the name "Bill Carson" and attempts to bribe Angel Eyes to kill his employer.
-Angel Eyes insists he must follow the orders of his paymasters and kills Stevens.
-After reporting the name to his employer, Angel Eyes also murders him, having accepted the bribe.
+The soldier, Stevens, reveals the man's alias, Bill Carson, and attempts to bribe Angel Eyes to kill his employer before drawing on him.
+Angel Eyes kills him and, returning to his employer, kills him as well.

-Mexican bandit Tuco Ramirez, fleeing from bounty hunters, is captured by an unnamed drifter he nicknames "Blondie" who delivers him to a sheriff and collects the bounty.
+Mexican bandit Tuco Ramírez, fleeing from bounty hunters, is captured by an unnamed drifter he nicknames "Blondie" who delivers him to a sheriff and collects the bounty.
 As Tuco is about to be hanged, Blondie severs the noose with a rifle bullet and the two escape to split the bounty.
 They repeat the process in another town but Blondie grows weary of Tuco's complaints, keeps the money, and strands Tuco in the desert.

 Bent on revenge, Tuco reassembles his gang and tracks down Blondie.
-Although his gang dies in a failed attempt, Tuco captures Blondie in his hotel room, but an artillery round destroys the room and allows Blondie to escape.
-Tuco recaptures Blondie after a lengthy pursuit and force-marches him through the desert until he collapses from dehydration.
-A runaway ambulance arrives with several dead Confederate soldiers and Bill Carson.
+Tuco captures Blondie in his hotel room and prepares to hang him, although his gang dies during the ambush.
+An artillery round destroys the room, allowing Blondie to escape.
+After a lengthy pursuit, Tuco recaptures Blondie and force-marches him through the desert until he collapses from dehydration.
+A runaway ambulance arrives with several dead Confederate soldiers and a barely alive Bill Carson.
 Near death, Carson begs Tuco for help, offering $200,000 in gold buried in Sad Hill Cemetery.
-When Tuco returns with water, Carson has died, having revealed the exact location of the gold to Blondie.
+When Tuco returns with water, Carson has died, having revealed the exact grave in which the gold is hidden to Blondie.

-The two reluctantly agree to work together, unwilling to disclose their knowledge of the gold's location.
+The two reluctantly agree to work together, but refuse to share what they each know of the gold's location.
 They pose as Confederate soldiers at a mission while Blondie recovers and Tuco reunites with his brother, a priest, who rejects Tuco.
 They leave the mission and are taken prisoner by Union cavalry.
-Tuco gives the name Bill Carson, alerting Angel Eyes, who has infiltrated the POW camp as a Union sergeant.
+Tuco gives the name Bill Carson, alerting Angel Eyes, who has infiltrated the prison camp as a Union sergeant.
 Tuco is tortured into revealing the cemetery's name and sent away to be hanged.
-Knowing torture won't work on Blondie, Angel Eyes joins forces with him.
+Knowing torture will not work on Blondie, Angel Eyes joins forces with him.
 Tuco escapes from custody and tracks Angel Eyes' gang to a ghost town.